SohailKhanGit/Jokes-API-Clean-Archichecture/README.md

 Data: Abstract definition of all the data sources.
 Remote: In our implementation is the more external layer it send request to the API.

+The benefits of clean code archichecture:

+Independent of Database and Frameworks.
+The software is not dependent on an ORM or Database.
+You can change them easily.
+Independence of UI.
+The UI can change easily, without changing the rest of the system and business rules.
+Testable.
+Now it is intrinsically testable.
+You can test business rules without considering UI, Database, Mock servers, etc.

+### Libraries used

+Retrofit
+Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
+The library provides a powerful framework for authenticating and interacting with APIs and sending network requests.
+This library makes downloading JSON or XML data from a web API fairly straightforward.
+Once the data is downloaded then it is parsed into a POJO which must be defined for each "resource" in the response.

+RxJava2
+RxJava is a Java VM implementation of Reactive Extensions: a library for composing asynchronous and event-based programs by using observable sequences.
+It extends the observer pattern to support sequences of data/events and adds operators that allow you to compose sequences together declaratively while abstracting away concerns about things like low-level threading, synchronization, thread-safety and concurrent data structures.

+koin
+A pragmatic lightweight dependency injection framework for Kotlin developers.
+Written in pure Kotlin, using functional resolution only: no proxy, no code generation, no reflection.

+LeakCanary
+LeakCanary’s knowledge of the internals of the Android Framework gives it a unique ability to narrow down the cause of each leak, helping developers dramatically reduce OutOfMemoryError crashes.

+Testing

+Junit4
+JUnit is a simple framework to write repeatable tests.
+It is an instance of the xUnit architecture for unit testing frameworks.

+Mockito
+Mockito is a popular mock framework which can be used in conjunction with JUnit.
+Mockito allows you to create and configure mock objects.
+Using Mockito greatly simplifies the development of tests for classes with external dependencies.

+Espresso
+Espresso used to test UI components